mattpiccolella/jQueryTalk/jquery.md

 </ul>
 ```
 It's as simple as that to make substantive changes to a webpage after it has been loaded!

+<a id="more"></a>
+### 2.5 More and More
+There are so many more things that can be done using jQuery to select and manipulate elements in the DOM.
+These are just a few highlights:

+`add/removeClass` - add or remove a CSS class from an element
+`filter` - allow you to filter a selection using a second selector
+`css` - add a CSS rule to an element
+`attr` - allows you to set an attribute of an element, such as `href` of an `a`
+`val` - get the value of an element

+Many more functions exist; if you can think of something you'd like to get/set, jQuery most likely has a way to.
+More documentation on these, what are collectively referred to as **jQuery Core**, is available [here][learn_jquery].

 ___________